mervyzr/astrea/README.md

 # mHydyS
-mHydyS (pronounced *"Hades"*; the *"m"* is silent 😀) is a one-dimensional (magneto-)hydrodynamics shock code for the purpose of simulating shocks with ions and neutrals, and possibly includes radiative cooling and heating.
+mHydyS (pronounced *"Hades"*; the *"m"* is silent 😀) is a one-dimensional (magneto-)hydrodynamics shock code for the purpose of simulating shocks with ions and neutrals, and might possibly include radiative cooling and heating.

 # Description
 The code is written entirely in Python3 and employs a finite volume method (Eulerian) with a fixed evenly-spaced grid.
 The simulation allows for periodic boundary conditions or outflows.
 It also allows for magnetic fields in one dimension with the magnetic permeability set to one.